top of page

 Our mission

 • To create a network of scholars and community members engaged in research activities involving the peoples, languages, cultures, and histories of the Kalahari Basin Area (KBA).
-As such, our primary focus is on the languages of the Khoe-Kwadi, Kx'a and Tuu language families ("Southern African Khoisan") and Bantu languages of the Kalahari Basin and southern Africa as well as on Indo-European languages where there is reasonable overlap with the primary focus.
+As such, our primary focus are the cultures, communties, and languages associated with the Khoe-Kwadi, Kx'a and Tuu language families ("Southern African Khoisan"), as well as the Bantu, Afrikaans and other Indo-European language communities, where these relate to the broader themes of the Kalahari Basin Area.

 • To strive for an interdisciplinary exchange between scholars passionate about the linguistic and cultural diversity of the Kalahari Basin and southern Africa.
 We invite scholars of all stages in their careers, all methodologies and frameworks, and hope that the network will foster new collaborations and facilitate an exchange of ideas and materials.